 So what type of careers does the Bachelor of Marketing (Psychology) equip you for?
 With the field of marketing shifting rapidly due to marketing technology, social media and the quickly changing digital landscape, there are a number of roles on offer that didn't exist 10 years ago.

-‘We're designing how to engage customers at every single touchpoint along their product experience or through the digital landscape,’ Dr Weber says.
+‘We're designing how to engage customers at every single touchpoint along their product experience and through the digital landscape,’ Dr Zenkić says.
 ‘And designing these touchpoints and how to engage consumers is very much something that psychology can help you with.
-These customer focused roles in customer journey, customer engagement, customer experience – that's one branch that can flow from this degree.’
+These customer focused roles in customer journey, engagement and experience – are just one branch of the many careers that can flow from this degree.’

 Another branch is working with customer insights and analytics as a data translator or insight translator.
-‘We provide some analytics units as part of this degree and the anticipation is that some graduates are going to end up in roles where they aren't necessarily doing the hands-on analysis themselves but have enough statistical understanding to take that data and translate it into unique and actionable insights,’ Dr Weber says.
+‘We provide a grounding in analytics units as part of this course.
+This can lead to careers in market research, for example.
+Or it can help graduates where they aren't necessarily doing the hands-on analysis themselves but have enough statistical understanding to take that data and translate it into unique and actionable insights,’ Dr Zenkić says.

 Navigating an ever-evolving marketing landscape